BryanCuneo/ps-jsonlogger/README.md

 # ps-jsonlogger
 ps-jsonlogger is a small, dependency-free JSON logger designed to be easily embedded in automation scripts.
-It supports several log levels and writes compact, structured JSON entries to disk.
+It supports several log levels, context objects, full call stack inclusion, and writes compact, structured JSON entries to disk.

 ## Usage Instructions
 ### Basic usage